wdgstl/ds2002-course/dataprojects/dp1.md

     ![API image rendering](https://s3.amazonaws.com/ds2002-resources/images/albums-json.png)

 13. However, if you were to add more entries to your DB table at this point and refresh the API page, you would not see any new values.
-This is because the database connection has been opened and the query executed, but the connection was not closed, so no new fetch will occur.
+This is because the database connection has been opened and the query executed, but the connection was not closed, so no new fetches will occur.

-    To close the connection, add this line before your `return`:
+    To close the connection, add this line before your `return` command:

     ```
     db.close()
     return results
     ```

-    Closing connections after each request is a healthy practice for all data scientists and developers.
+    Closing connections after each request is an important practice for data scientists and developers.
 Connections left open take up possible connections used elsewhere, and remain open until they time out.

-14. Now test your API by adding another album entry to the database and see if your endpoint returns the new results.
+14. Test your API by adding another album entry to the database and refresh to see if your endpoint returns the new results.

 15. View the results of a simple JavaScript web page pointed to your albums API endpoint.
 Add the following endpoint to the end of your Gitpod or local URL:

     ```
-    /static/
+    /static/index.html
     ```

     You will see something like this: